 A compote is a step short of a topping or sauce, where the fruit is cooked briefly with a sweetener until it releases its natural juices.
 It's quick, easy, and has a deep strawberry flavor.
 A sweet, perfect topping for pancakes, rice pudding, french toast, ice cream, strawberry shortcakes, and other desserts.

-This is a great recipe for when strawberry season hits and you find your favorite type of fresh strawberries, buy too many, and then need to find more strawberry recipes to use them.
+This is a great recipe for when strawberry season hits and you find your favorite type of fresh strawberries, buy too many, and then need to find more recipes to use them.

-But this is not a smooth strawberry sauce, it's not meant to be processed or anything like that.
-The beauty of a fresh fruit compote is the chunks and the not overly sweet or thick juice.
+This is not a smooth strawberry sauce, it's not meant to be processed or anything like that.
+That would be more of a coulis.

 No, it's not.
 The recipe for jam contains a lot more sugar and is cooked for a much longer time.